edmangimelli/FancySet/README.md

 # FancySet & ImmutableFancySet

-## Simply:
+## TL;DR

-FancySet extends Set to include all the bells and whistles one often needs when working with sets.
+_FancySet_ extends _Set_ to include all the bells and whistles one often needs when working with sets.

-ImmutableFancySet extends FancySet with new versions of add and delete that always return a new set (instead of mutating the current one).
+_ImmutableFancySet_ extends _FancySet_ with new versions of _add_ and _delete_ that always return a new set (instead of mutating the current one).

-More:

-Also, if you create a new ImmutableFancySet from a new one.
+If you create a new ImmutableFancySet from a new one.
 For instance:

 ```
 let a = new ImmutableFancySet([1,2,3]);